 The pollen are delivered in special packaging which will ensure the pollen will keep for a long time.
-Therefore always leave the pollen in this original packaging to the very last possible moment and keep this in the fridge or in the freezer compartment (freezing is recommended when not used almost immediately upon receipt).
+Therefore always store the pollen in this original packaging to the very last possible moment and keep this in the fridge or in the freezer compartment (freezing is recommended when not used almost immediately upon receipt).

 Let them warm to room temperature only minutes before using them.
 Always take into account that humidity is the worst culprit when storing pollen!

-Applying the pollen can best be done with a light, soft watercolor paint brush and 'paint' as it were the plants or buds with pollen.
+Applying the pollen can best be done with a light, soft watercolour paint brush and 'paint' as it were the plants or buds with pollen.
 Try to make sure all stigmas (also called pistils or white hairs) are covered in pollen, or seeds will not form in all available spots.

 If providing yourself with seeds is your only goal, you might choose to only pollinate 1 single plant or 1 single bud.
 To avoid unwanted cross pollination with the rest of the plants we do recommend to isolate this single plant or bud for about 4 days from the other plants during pollination and immediately after.
 By that time the used pollen will be 'glued' to the stigmas (pistils) and any further chance of unwanted cross pollination will have become negligibly small.